Animosity/AOE3ReplayBoss/README.md

 # AOE3 Replay Boss
 > Created for Age of Empires 3: Definitive Edition

-No longer will your recorded multiplayer games be overwritten!
-Save your replays safely with AOE3 Replay Boss.
+Protect your multiplayer game replays from being overwritten by the game!
+Automatically archive your replays safely with AOE3 Replay Boss.

 Play, Study Replay, Get Better!